glycerine/fisherexact/README.md

 and helps us define the contigency table.

-Fisher, drawn by a treasure trove of 80 years of unanalyzed agricultural crop data, was working at Rothamsted Experimental Station, in Hertfordshire, in 1919.
+Fisher, drawn by a treasure trove of 80 years of unanalyzed agricultural crop data, was working as a research scientist at Rothamsted
+Experimental Station, in Hertfordshire, in 1919.
 One day, while making tea, he offered a colleague a cup of tea he had freshly poured.
 She declined, saying